what to expect

 Many worship services in modern churches tend to be informal.
 The model is often that of a concert or entertainment event, with a very “come as you are” attitude toward visitors.
-Consequently, when someone joins one of our churches Sunday morning for worship, often the most obvious difference in our worship approach (which is evident to them in the first five minutes) is the concern for reverence and dignity, and what comes across as “formality.”
-The more common approach has often been called “seeker sensitive,” and some might be excused for thinking that our approach is actually closer to “seeker hostile.”
+Consequently, when someone joins one of our churches Sunday morning for worship, often the most obvious difference in our worship approach is the concern for reverence and dignity, and what comes across as “formality.”

 While the structure of a typical CREC worship service has a lot in common with what visitors might call a “traditional worship service”—enough so as to simply be a variation on such services—there are certain elements about that which stand out, and which probably will draw some questions.

 The first is the common practice of identifying our worship services with the phrase “covenant renewal.”
 By this we do not mean that our covenant with God has only a set amount of time on it, and that it might expire like a lease if we do not renew it.
 Our covenant with God is eternal and will not expire.
 But it is also alive, and is designed to grow and flourish.
-As sexual communion renews marriage, or as a meal renews the body, so also the worship of God renews our covenant with Him.
+As a meal renews the body, so also the worship of God renews our covenant with Him.

 The second element of covenant renewal that calls for explanation is the pattern or structure of worship.
 Our services are “bookended” by the opening and closing.
 When the minister declares the “call to worship,” the service is convened or established.
 At the conclusion of the service, when he commissions the congregation by means of the benediction, the people of God are sent out into the world to be salt and light, having been renewed in their walk with God.

 And so it is that our services culminate every week with an observance of the Supper.
 Understood the right way, this does not in any way minimize the importance of biblically-grounded exegetical sermons.
-A worship service is not a zero sum game, where more time for the Supper is less time for the sermon.
 They are not in competition, any more than cooking or eating are in a competition.
-We are seeking to structure our services in such a way as to honor the sermons, which we do by eating and drinking them.

 It is commonly known that people who worship together over an extended period of time tend to view the outside world in similar ways, and this is also true of CREC churches.
 Given the important role that political and cultural issues have in our era, it may be helpful to make a few comments.
 Cultural and political engagement on the part of Christian churches is a good thing (conservative as opposed to progressive), but that should not be mistaken for partisanship (Republican as opposed to Democrat, etc.).
 The first reason for this distinction is principled—the role of the church is to be prophetic, and not to be “a constituency” to be flattered, cajoled, or manipulated by any political party.
 The second reason is that a number of our churches are located in places like Poland, Russia, Japan, and Canada, and the partisan issues there are quite different than they are here in America.
 For example, commitment to the dignity of human life is a constant among us while commitment to a particular political party would have to vary according to the circumstances on the ground.

 That said, this is the sort of thing you can expect to find in our churches.
 On a string of basic social issues (abortion, homosexual marriage, women in combat) you will find CREC churches uniformly hostile to the leftist agenda.
-For these reasons (and a number of others) finding a CREC elder who voted for a leftist candidate for president would be as rare as a comet.
 With regard to economic issues, there is a broad antipathy toward socialism in all its forms and guises.
 Statist collectivism is one of the great idols of our age, and our churches are overwhelmingly opposed to it.
-On questions related to American foreign policy (e.g. the war in Iraq), you will find a diverse range of opinions, but they will generally vary between support based on conservative Christian principles as distinguished from concern or opposition based on conservative Christian principles.
+On questions related to American foreign policy you will find a diverse range of opinions, but they will generally vary between support based on conservative Christian principles as distinguished from concern or opposition based on conservative Christian principles.

 If you grew up in a conservative evangelical or fundamentalist home, you can expect to find a good deal more liberty on questions of alcohol or pipes and cigars than you are perhaps used to seeing from conservatives.
 This should not be understood as an exception to our commitment to liberty, but rather an expression of it.